Preponderous-Software/env-lib-cpp-project-template/README.md

-# cpp-project-template
+# env-lib-cpp-project-template
-This is a template for a C++ project.
+This is a template for a C++ project using env-lib-cpp.